uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 It may be advantageous to bind a suitable directory into the container with the ``--bind`` flag to ``systemd-nspawn``.

+UBOS will never auto-generate a new key pair when running UBOS in a container;

 To log into a remote UBOS device as the shepherd
 ------------------------------------------------